 Join John Hardy on a tour of the Green School, his off-the-grid school in Bali that teaches kids how to build, garden, create (and get into college).
 The centerpiece of campus is the spiraling Heart of School, perhaps the world's largest freestanding bamboo building.

-How much of what you think about your brain is actually wrong?
-In this whistlestop tour of dis-proved science, Ben Ambridge walks through 10 popular ideas about psychology that have been proven wrong — and uncovers a few surprising truths about how our brains really work.
+How much of what you think about psychology is actually wrong?
+In this whistle-stop tour of disproved ideas, Ben Ambridge shares nine popular ideas about psychology that have been proven wrong -- and uncovers a few surprising truths about how our brains really work.